Effectively Scope Your SAP Project

 • Web Extensions

-If you are already past the RFP process, it is crucial to be sure that any or all of these areas, and any other “specialty” solutions are addressed during the blueprint phase of the project.
+If you are already past the RFP process, you need to address any or all of these areas, and any other “specialty” solutions, during the blueprint phase of the project.
 Each of these items may require additional software or expertise that may or may not have been budgeted.
-A well done initial scoping requirement, along with a thorough RFP will help to ensure that you are truly comparing vendor bids in a more realistic fashion.
+A well-done initial scoping requirement, along with a thorough RFP, ensures that you are truly comparing vendor bids in a more realistic fashion.

 A good scoping effort should address every process that your company needs to implement.
-It does not need to address the details of every process, but it should address every major process and each sub-process.
+Your scope does not need to address the details of every process, but it should address every major process and each major sub-process.
 SAP provides two outstanding tools for doing this (again, for other tools that are available read the article referenced above for more details):

 2) A comprehensive online help system

-The new SAP Solution Manager has all of this built into the application, but before setting up a test or demo system this doesn’t do much good.
+The new has all of this built into the application, but before setting up a test or demo system, the Solution Manager application doesn't do much good.
+Below are the next steps:

-3) Define a timeline for completing the initial RFP or Project scoping (expect anywhere from 2 – 12 weeks depending on your company’s complexity and size)
+3) Define a timeline for completing the initial RFP or Project scoping (expect anywhere from two to twelve weeks depending on your company's complexity and size).

-4) Identify the key business resources that will be needed for the effort.
+4) Identify the key business resources the effort will need.

 5) Avoid analysis paralysis and stick to the scoping timeframe (the blueprint phase of the project is to finalize scope).